adhamarif/face-recognition/README.md

 ```
 python label_generator.py
 ```
+> [!IMPORTANT]

-!
-Please make sure the PATH in the script is adapted with your desired PATH.
+>Please make sure the PATH in the script is adapted with your desired PATH.

 #### Train the model
 Autoencoder: